Deploy and Run a System in a Ramdisk

 the OS and its applications.
 The KIWI NG build image with the

-extension .raw provides the System Image which gets deployed
+extension .raw provides the System Image that gets deployed

 into the RAM space.
-Substract the size of the System Image
+Subtract the size of the System Image

 from the RAM space the machine offers and make sure the result